Bwc9876/TechnicModpackTemplate/README.md

 4. Copy the contents of the `mods` and `configs` folders and into the `mods` and `configs` folder of the repo respectively.

-5. Download [the universal modpack jar](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html) for your Minecraft version.
+5. Download [the installer jar](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html) for your Minecraft version.

-6. If only the installer is available, install forge normally and head to `%APPDATA%/.minecraft/versions`, select your forge version, and copy the jar file there

 6. Rename this jar file to `modpack.jar` and place it in the `bin` folder of the repo.